-Empowering the Future: Renewable Energy & Sustainability for Upper Elementary & Middle School Practitioners
+Empowering the Future: Engineering Renewable Energy Systems and Green Buildings for Upper Elementary and Middle School Practitioners

-- $45.00: A full day of professional development, lesson plans and facilitation guide, digital resources and a letter and certificate documenting 7.5 hours of teacher professional development for district and CDE teacher licensing
+- $60.00/Participant/Day: Includes a full day of professional development, lesson plans and facilitation guide, digital resources and a letter or certificate documenting 7.5 hours of teacher professional development for district and CDE teacher licensing

-If you have any questions, or would like more information about attending or hosting a CU Science Discovery STEM Workshop, please contact Hester Nadel at email@example.com or call 303-492-8640.
+If you have any questions, or would like more information about attending or hosting a CU Science Discovery STEM Workshop, please contact Hester Nadel via email or call 303-492-8640.